santi1s/Big-Data/Big-Data/Technical-Troubleshooting/Product-Specific-Troubleshooting/POD-%2D-Data-Movement/Stream-Analytics/TSGs-%2D-Azure-Stream-Analytics-(ASA)/No-Output-Troubleshooting.md

 <p>It means CosmosDB writes are not happening in a batched manner (happening one record at a time), so ASA is achieving low write throughput hence the higher latency/watermark delay.
 If partition key is too unique (like a random guid for every event) this can happen , please choose something more reasonable -> <a href="https://docs.microsoft.com/en-us/azure/cosmos-db/partitioning-overview#choose-partitionkey" target="_blank">see this guidance</a>
 </p></div>

-5. What is the throughput for batch processing?
+<div style="margin-left:15px; "><p>5.
+What is the throughput for batch processing?</p>

-<div style="margin-left:30px; "><p>The documentation says ASA 1.2 "With compatibility level 1.2, Stream Analytics supports native integration to bulk write into Azure Cosmos DB.
-This integration enables writing effectively to Azure Cosmos DB while maximizing throughput and efficiently handling throttling requests."
+<div style="margin-left:15px; "><p>The documentation says ASA 1.2 "With compatibility level 1.2, Stream Analytics supports native integration to bulk write into Azure Cosmos DB.
+This integration enables writing effectively to Azure Cosmos DB while maximizing throughput and efficiently handling throttling requests." </p>

-With 1.2 we use a CosmosDB API that uses batch processing internally.
-ASA invokes the bulk executor for all events coming into PartitionID 0 (and 1 ... ) and internally it works like this.  https://docs.microsoft.com/en-us/azure/cosmos-db/bulk-executor-overview#how-does-the-bulk-executor-operate
+<p>With 1.2 we use a CosmosDB API that uses batch processing internally.
+ASA invokes the bulk executor for all events coming into PartitionID 0 (and 1 ... ) and internally it works like this.  https://docs.microsoft.com/en-us/azure/cosmos-db/bulk-executor-overview#how-does-the-bulk-executor-operate </p>

 LIMITATIONS
 - ASA allows pushing maximum of 10MB worth of events in a batch.
 - CosmosDB limits for a request is 2MB
 https://docs.microsoft.com/en-us/azure/cosmos-db/concepts-limits#per-item-limits
 - BulkExecutor will typically split it into further mini batches and send 2 MB max at a time I am guessing.
-</p></div>
+</div></div>

 6. If the RU Quota is maxed, then they need to scale up.
 [Here is an online support document related to CosmosDB Performance](https://docs.microsoft.com/en-us/azure/cosmos-db/set-throughput).
 ##Azure Functions